There are many causes of joint pain. The different causes result in differing features, treatments and outcomes.

 What is joint pain?

 Joint pain is discomfort that arises from any joint.
-Arthritis means inflammation of the joint, which usually causes pain and sometimes swelling of the joint.
+The medical word for joint pain is arthralgia.
+This is different to the word arthritis, which means inflammation of the joint, which causes pain and sometimes warmth, redness and/or swelling of the joint.
+A joint can be painful without being inflamed, or it can be both painful and inflamed.
+See also the separate leaflet called Arthritis.

 Joint pain may affect just one joint or it may affect many different joints.
 The pattern of the joint pain in terms of how many and which joints are affected will depend on the underlying cause.